QuentinLemasson/pokemon-incremental/docs/deployment.md

-# Container Setup for Galipette Portal
+# Container Setup for Kaptain's React Template

-This document explains how to run the Galipette Portal application using Docker or Podman.
+This document explains how to run the Kaptain's React Template application using Docker or Podman.

 ## Prerequisites